St. Christopher's Church (Reinhausen): Usage

 The church building had been owned by the Dukes of Braunschweig-Lüneburg since the Reformation.
 The first and second floors of the church were still being used in 1865 for the Reinhausen office, which was housed in the adjacent former cloister.
 Interest crops were stored and sold from there.
 In 1956 the church was handed over to the parish in accordance with the provisions of the Loccum Treaty.

 The former monastery church now serves as the parish church of the Evangelical Lutheran Church and, together with the church in Diemarden, is served by a parish office that has been located in Reinhausen since 1962.
 Both parishes belong to the church district of Göttingen-Münden in the Hildesheim-Göttingen branch of the regional church of Hannover.
 The Reinhausen congregation has nearly 900 members and maintains the church, the cemetery to the south and east, and the local kindergarten.
 The church also serves as a branch of the Catholic parish of St. Michael in Göttingen.
 Until January 2010, Catholic Mass was celebrated in the monastery church twice a month, but since then, only on four holidays a year.

 The church also serves as a venue for church music and (sacred) concerts.
 In 2015, the parish formed a concert team to plan and organize musical events.
 The church is open daily from 10 a.m. to 6 p.m. for viewing and prayer and is marked as a "reliably open church".
 It is located on the Via Scandinavica, one of the Camino de Santiago routes in Germany.

 In 2014, special services, concerts, lectures, guided tours and other events have been planned and held to celebrate the church's thousand years of history.
 Since the exact date of the church's construction is not known and written records date back to a later period, the millennium celebration of the church refers to a time when the existence of the church can be considered certain based on the existing structural substance.

-Pastors

-Since the introduction of the Reformation in 1542, the congregation has been served by Evangelical Lutheran pastors with brief interruptions.
-Many of the pastors who have served St. Christopher's since that time are known by name.
+Since the introduction of the Reformation in 1542, the pastors have been Lutheran with bref interruptions.